September 11

 September 2001.
 After around 15 minutes, hijackers took control of the plane

-after overpowering pilot and the crew members.
-Muhammad Atta was leading the hijack while there were total five
+after overpowering the pilot and the crew members.
+Muhammad Atta was leading the hijack while there were a total of five

 Another